abhradip-saha/file_sharing/README.md

 # DOWNLOAD LINK
 After uploading a file the Download Link appears on clicking which the file gets downloaded.
-It can be copied and shared to enable users to download the image from database.
+It can be copied and shared to enable users to download the file from database.

 ![Screenshot (108)](https://github.com/abhradip-saha/file_sharing/assets/110524706/75de6dae-040f-41f6-a48d-6329755e303a)